Insulated Shipper Market Size and Share

 Recent Industry Developments

-- January 2025: UPS enhanced its European operations by acquiring healthcare cold-chain logistics providers Frigo-Trans and BPL.
-The combined operations aim to meet the growing pharmaceutical industry's need for integrated cold and frozen supply chains, further aligning with the rising demand in the insulated shipper market.
+- January 2025: United Parcel Service of America, Inc. enhanced its European operations by acquiring healthcare cold-chain logistics providers Frigo-Trans and BPL.
+The combined operations were designed to address the pharmaceutical industry's growing need for integrated cold and frozen supply chains, aligning with the rising demand in the insulated shipper market.

 Global Insulated Shipper Market Report Scope